ona-SE/onaflix-public/README.md

 ## FAQs

+### Where is my environment running?

+Environments run locally or remotely for different projects with different needs.

 ### Can I run multiple environment at once?

 Yes.
+The platform team have set policies to manage cost of remote environments.

+### Can I clone multiple repositories

+Yes.

+### Can I customize my environment?

+Yes, with dotfiles.

+### Can environments run locally?

+Yes for some projects with lower security requirements—but not for others.

 ### What happens if the environment stops?

-Your code is saved—restart to continue working.
+Your code is saved—simply restart to continue working.

-### How do I access logs for my running services?

-Either:

-1. In the editor "terminals" view
-2. With the Gitpod CLI (inside or outside your environment)

-### How do I customize my environment?

-With dotfiles in your user profile.

-### What if I need a new project?

-Simply create a new one in the Gitpod UI.

-### Can I connect via SSH?
+### Can I connect via SSH for Vim, etc?

 Yes via the Gitpod CLI.